 Unfortunately not.
 Neither we nor our competitors offer a viewing service prior to making reservation.
 This is to protect the students, the host families and our agency.
 We have a team of trained accommodation assessors visit our host families to ensure they are suitable hosts and their accommodation is of a high enough standard.

 We are only able to confirm period of your stay that have been paid for.
 Payment will need to be made with 3 days of issuing the invoice, otherwise you risk the host family becoming unavailable.
 If you are paying from overseas, please emails us a scanned confirmation of the payment transaction.
 As soon as we receive the full payment, we will send you a booking confirmation letter, which will include the host family contact and address details.
-Full information on rates can be found here.

-We do understand it is not easy for students to pay for the entire period in advance, so we try to help us much as possible.
+We do understand it is not easy for students to pay for the entire period in advance, so we try to help as much as possible.
 Therefore if you are staying 12 weeks or longer, we are able to exclusively offer an instalment plan so you would pay for the first 8 weeks in advance, then in 4 week blocks on the dates specified.
 This is the only way we can ensure the host is reserved for the dates you require.
 If any of the instalments are late, this will cause problems as we would not be able to confirm the following period of stay with the host and they could potentially accept another booking for your room.
 Please note that there will be a 5% admin fee for each instalment.

 You will receive a ‘host profile’ prior to payment.
 This will give you an overview of the host family and include such information as the host’s name, who else lives in the house (usually the host’s family), if there are any pets, rules on smoking in the homestay etc as well as a basic overview on the facilities the host offers i.e. internet.
 Please note that this is only meant as an overview and as with every family, there are often small changes.
 You will receive the full information on the host (full address, contact information) when your booking is confirmed.
 This is usually after payment has been received.
 Full information on the booking process can be found here.